-All distributions from the Plan (other than those from your Roth pay deferral account, Roth rollover account, and Roth In-Plan Conversion account) that are not rolled over to an IRA or another plan are taxable income.
+All distributions from the Plan that are not rolled over to an IRA or another plan are taxable income.
 Further, if you receive a distribution from the Plan before age 591⁄2, federal law imposes an excise tax equal to 10% of the amount of the distribution in addition to regular income tax.
 The 10% excise tax is imposed unless one of the following exceptions applies:

-More information
+More Information